Parwan Province

 The name Parwan is also attributed to a town, the exact location of which is now unknown, that supposedly existed during prehistory, in the nearby Hindu Kush mountains.

 Despite a four-decade-long state of war in Afghanistan, Parwan was relatively free of conflict by the mid-2010s.
 While occasional attacks on government or international forces were reported, they were usually minor.
 Such incidents in Parwan mostly involved grenade attacks on the residences of government officials or roadside bombs.
 Bagram Air Base, which was one of the largest US military bases in Afghanistan, is located in Parwan.

 History

 In 329 BC, Alexander the Great founded the settlement of Parwan as his Alexandria of the Caucasus.
 It was conquered by Arab Muslims in 792 AD.
-In 1221, the province was the site of the battle between the invading Mongols, led by Genghis Khan, and the Khwarezmian Empire led by Jalal ad-Din Mingburnu, where the Mongols were defeated.
-The famous Moroccan traveler and scholar, Ibn Battuta, visiting the area in 1333 write:
+In 1221, the province was the site of the battle between the invading Mongols, led by Genghis Khan, and the Khwarazmian Empire led by Jalal al-Din Mangburni, where the Mongols were defeated.

+The Kingdom of Kapisa (known in contemporary Chinese sources as Chinese: 漕國 Caoguo and Chinese: 罽賓 Jibin) was a state located in what is now Afghanistan during the late 1st millennium CE.
+Its capital was the city of Bagram.
+The kingdom stretched from the Hindu Kush in the north to Bamiyan and Kandahar in the south and west, out as far as the modern Jalalabad District in the east.